 This course focuses on desktop publishing, graphic image design, computer animation, virtual reality, multimedia production, and webpage design.
+Communication skills and critical thinking are reinforced through software applications.

 Network Engineering Technology I

 This course provides a hands-on introduction to networking and the Internet using tools and hardware commonly found in home and small business environments.
 Content includes personal computer hardware and operating systems, connection to networks and to the Internet through an ISP, network addressing, network services, wireless technologies, basic security, and troubleshooting networks.
 This course uses Cisco CCNA Discovery -Networking for Home and Small Businesses curriculum and must be conducted using the Cisco Networking Academy connection.